bioball/mandolin/README.md

 * [Brian Beckman: Don't Fear The Monad](https://www.youtube.com/watch?v=ZhuHCtR3xq8)
 * [James Coglan: Promises are the monad of asynchronous programming](https://blog.jcoglan.com/2011/03/11/promises-are-the-monad-of-asynchronous-programming/)
 * [Douglas Crockford: Monads and Gonads](https://www.youtube.com/watch?v=b0EF0VTs9Dc)

+In this library, the monadic `bind` is called `flatMap`, in order to not conflict with `Function.prototype.bind`.
+The monadic `return` is called `unit`, to not cause any confusion with the `return` keyword.

 ## Installation